vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-pulsar.md

 ## Precautions

-Only client mode is supported when importing Pulsar data, i.e. the value of parameters `tags.type.sink` and `edges.type.sink` is `client`.
+- Only client mode is supported when importing Pulsar data, i.e. the value of parameters `tags.type.sink` and `edges.type.sink` is `client`.

+- When importing Pulsar data, do not use Exchange version 3.4.0, which adds caching of imported data and does not support streaming data import.
+Use Exchange versions 3.0.0, 3.3.0, or 3.5.0.

 ## Steps